GurraT/Totebo-Trading/README.md

 #### I also want to thanks following people

 - Philip Magnusson, Carl-Johan Svenlin, Tobias Thomsson, Fredrik Thomsson for beta-testing my webpage and given me constructive feedback on the layout and function
-- The support I got through slack community from tutors and fellow students
+- The support I got through slack community from tutors and fellow students, I specially want to thank Igor, Tim, Alan and Sheryl tutor me in times of need